HEP-FCC/fcc-tutorials/FccVirtualMachine.md

 ```

 **macOS**: Things are a bit more complicated due to the way XQuartz works.
 The only working solution we could find
 requires additional software as a workaround.
-If you discover something that runs without this workaround, please let us
+If you discover something that runs without socat, please let us know.

-know.
+First install socat through homebrew (homebrew is a package management system for macOS, if the command does not work

-First install socat through homebrew (homebrew is a package management system for macOS).
-Now we need to run socat in
+you also need to install homebrew): `brew install socat`.
+Now we need to run socat in the background to forward calls to
-the background to forward calls to the X11 socket
+the X11 socket

 ```
 ln -fs ${DISPLAY} /tmp/x11_display socat TCP-LISTEN:6000,reuseaddr,fork UNIX-CLIENT:/tmp/x11_display &
 ```

-Now when running the container you need to add `-e DISPLAY=$(ipconfig getifaddr en0):0.0`
+Now when running the container you need to add `-e DISPLAY=$(ipconfig getifaddr en0):0.0`, e.g.:

 ```
 docker run -ti --name fccsw --rm -v [local directory]:/work \